Gowrie Junction, Queensland: Education

-Gowrie State School is a government primary (Prep-6) school for boys and girls at Old Homebush Road (27.4915°S 151.8914°E).
+Gowrie State School is a government primary (Prep-6) school for boys and girls at 22 Old Homebush Road (27.4915°S 151.8914°E).
 In 2018, the school had an enrolment of 183 students with 15 teachers (11 full-time equivalent) and 14 non-teaching staff (8 full-time equivalent).

-Other primary schools in the local area are Kingsthorpe State School in Kingsthorpe to the west and Fairview Heights State School in Wilsonton.
+Other government primary schools in the local area are Kingsthorpe State School in Kingsthorpe to the west and Fairview Heights State School in Wilsonton.

 There are no secondary schools in Gowrie Junction.
-The nearest secondary schools are Highfields State High School in Highfields to the north-east, Wilsonton State High School in Wilsonton to the south-east, and Oakey State High School in Oakey to the west.
+The nearest government secondary schools are Highfields State Secondary College in Highfields to the north-east, Wilsonton State High School in Wilsonton Heights to the south-east, and Oakey State High School in Oakey to the west.

 Facilities

 Gowrie Junction contains a small shop and a community hall.
 A shopping centre is also in the planning stages.
 The residents of Gowrie Junction funded and built the town recreational hall by themselves, largely through the efforts of the local progress association.

 Library services in Gowrie Junction are provided by the Toowoomba Regional Council's mobile library service.
 The van visits Gowrie Junction State School every Thursday and Gowrie Junction Federation Hall every Saturday.